 The residential element is mixed tenure and comprises a mix of typologies, including apartments, duplexes and townhouses, while materials used reflect the existing and historic fabric of the area.

-In addition to the masterplan, GHA have developed Plot K in the first phase of the masterplan.
+As well as working conjointly on the masterplan, GHA have developed Plot K in the first phase of the masterplan.
 The scheme is formed out of two simple framed forms echoing the waterside/ warehouse location and industrial heritage of the site.

 Plot K will provide 66 apartments with an emphasis on generous two-bedroom units.
 These larger units are all designed to take full advantage of the prime waterfront location with large balconies provided to the primary elevations.
 The facade is organised with double height bays dramatically breaking down the massing.
 The rooftops are fully exploited to provide both communal and private gardens taking full advantage of the dramatic views along Grand Union Canal and towards nearby Kew Gardens.